 Voice Pedagogy Institute

-A focused, one-week, intensive program for trained singers who are or wish to become voice teachers.
-Techniques of voice teaching, practical applications of voice anatomy/physiology and acoustics, vocal health and accented speech with a speech-language pathologist, music teacher and team teaching techniques, choices on academic vs. private teaching, YogaVoice, and hands-on use of the Presser Voice Lab are all part of this fascinating week.
-Join us if you desire a more complete understanding of voice science, a more confident approach to voice teaching, and more experience with voice technology.
+A focused, one-week, intensive program for trained singers who are or wish to become voice teachers, and for voice coaches.
+Fact-based teaching with practical applications of voice anatomy/physiology and acoustics, vocal health with a Performing Arts Medicine laryngologist, Music Theater techniques, YogaVoice, interactive lessons with master teachers, and hands-on use of the Presser Voice Lab are all part of this fascinating week.
+Join us if you desire a more complete understanding of voice pedagogy, a more confident approach to voice science, and more experience with voice technology.

 July 25 – 29, 2016

-- Top Tools for Voice Pedagogy - The Worlds of Anatomy/Physiology/Acoustics
+- Voice Pedagogy - The Worlds of Anatomy/Physiology/Acoustics

 - Contemporary Commercial Music Techniques: Ins and Outs of Music Theater and Other Popular Genres

-- The Aging Voice - How to Protect, Preserve, and Improve It!
+- The Aging Voice - Both yours and your students!